Skip to main content

 In addition, the OHRP International Program works to ensure that human subjects outside of the United States who participate in research projects conducted or funded by HHS receive an equal level of protection as research participants inside the United States.
 To that end, the Institution’s human research activities, regardless of whether the research is subject to the U.S. Federal Policy for the Protection of Human Subjects (also known as the Common Rule), will be guided by an assurance of specific principles governing the institution in carrying out its responsibilities for protecting the rights and welfare of humans in research conducted at or sponsored by the institution.
 This requirement of an assurance applies to non-U.S. Institutions such that whenever non-U.S. institutions are engaged in non-exempt HHS-supported or -conducted human research, the HHS human subject protection regulations, 45 CFR part 46, apply.

-This means that when appropriate the non-U.S. institution must obtain an FWA which is the only type of assurance of compliance accepted and approved by OHRP.
+This means that, when appropriate, the Northwestern University and/or affiliate Institution Principal Investigators are responsible for ensuring that the non-U.S. institution has obtained an FWA, which is the only type of assurance of compliance accepted and approved by OHRP (when the study is conducted or funded by HHS and the international site is engaged in human subjects research).
 There is a single version of the FWA and the Terms of Assurance for U.S. and non-U.S. institutions.
 For additional information see: (http://www.hhs.gov/ohrp/register-irbs-and-obtain-fwas/fwas/fwa-protection-of-human-subjecct/index.html)

 It should be noted that there when considering local cultural norms, equivalent protections are required (see OHRP guidance for equivalent protections: http://www.hhs.gov/ohrp/international/equivalent-protections/index.html).
 For example, with all due respect and sensitivity for local customs, minors who are treated as adults in their own country will be treated as minors for the purpose of protection in research.
 However, the definition of who may provide ‘parental permission’ to participate may appropriately be adjusted based on cultural norms.
 It is possible, that grandparents or even tribal leaders may be the cultural head of household and may ethically serve as the designated guardian for a minor participating in research.
 That said, the cultural norms in question must be identified in the research protocol and the exception to policy anticipated.